Lyinggod/lgs-genesys-spell-selector/README.md

 The description may have HTML but should not be wrapped in &lt;p&gt;&lt;/p&gt; other extra spacing will occur.

-Add a blank line between paragraphs to create a new paragraph in the _Spell Selector_.
-Additionally, normal FFG Star Wars system dice and symbol codes may be used in all descriptions, such as [di].
+Use \n for paragraph breaks.
+Additionally, normal system dice and symbol codes may be used in all descriptions, such as [di].

 **Note:** When the actions are saved, any line breaks in any descriptions will be replaced with spaces.

-## Adding Effects
+### Adding Effects

-Click _Add Effects_ to add additional effects

 **Effect Name**: The name of the effect